zenon70/rocketprogram.github.io/README.md

 - icrf orientation. the x, y, and z used in the program refer to icrf (international celestial reference frame) orientation. this makes it so the threejs built-in skybox can be used for the stars, as it doesn't have to be rotated. this is the most efficient way to go, and probably makes the most sense.

 - the surfaces of planets are used as textures instead of with clouds, if surface textures for the object were avaiable. for example, the 2nd planet surface texture is used. this will aid in attempting to land in the correct location.

+- the color of a celestial object's orbit line is based on true color data.

 - hyperbolic trajectories escaping the solar system are caclulated to an extent, and then fail when the transendental equation becomes processor-intensive. in other words, it is limited on purpose. it is possible to remove that limit in the code in the orbMech file. if travelling away from the sun to great distances is your goal, then i recommend switching from using keplerian elements to only using cartesian state vectors.